particle-iot/docs/src/content/firmware/best-practices/firmware-build-options.md

 The download will take 30 seconds to a minute or two, and the image is around 2 GB.

-This step requires the Internet, of course, but Docker has the ability to save and load these images to your local disk using `docker save` and `docker load` so you could do this completely offline, once you downloaded the container image once.
+This step requires the Internet, of course, but Docker has the ability to save and load these images to your local disk using `docker save` and `docker load` so you can copy the image completely offline, using a USB drive, for example, once you downloaded the container image once.

 | Platform | PLATFORM_ID | Notes |
 | :--- | :---: | :--- |